History of local government in Yorkshire: Proposed options

 North Yorkshire County Council put forward essentially the same option that they had proposed in 2007 and 2003, a unitary North Yorkshire and the existing unitary City of York.
 This option was supported by the City of York.
 Six of the seven districts (all but Hambleton) jointly put forward a proposal to split the county east/west and merge York into the eastern council.
 Consultation on the two options started on 22 March 2021 with the normal May 2021 county council elections (and district council elections in Craven) abolished.

 Government decision

-On 21 July 2021, the Ministry of Housing, Communities and Local Government announced that in April 2023, the non-metropolitan county will be reorganised into a unitary authority.
-The county council and the seven district councils are to be abolished and their functions transferred to a single authority.
-The existing unitary authority for the City of York will not be altered.
+On 21 July 2021, the Ministry of Housing, Communities and Local Government announced that in April 2023, the non-metropolitan county would be reorganised into a unitary authority.
+The county council and the seven district councils were to be abolished and their functions transferred to a single authority.
+The existing unitary authority for the City of York was not being altered.